 The Mnemonic medium is particularly well suited to this context because The initial mnemonic medium is implicitly authoritarian in premise: it assumes you want to defer to the author’s authority on the subject and memorize every prompt.
 That assumption is disproportionately likely to hold for a primer, when the reader may not have many ideas or preconceptions of their own about the subject.
+The reader doesn’t want to jump around or pick and choose—they don’t know enough to do that.
+They want to follow a clear path laid out before them.

 I think it’s also important that the primer be covering a well-established field, so that its table of contents is broadly not up for much dispute or authorial idiosyncrasy.
 When the field is not well-established, readers will be more likely to second-guess the author’s choice of what’s important.